'The Time Has Come To Act': Boris Johnson Takes The Helm As U.K. Prime Minister

 Before Johnson was sworn in, several cabinet ministers resigned from their posts, making it clear that they had no intention of working with him.
 When Justice Secretary David Gauke resigned, he said in a letter to May that "given Boris's stated policy of leaving the EU by 31 October at all costs, I am not willing to serve in his Government."

-And Rory Stewart, who was the Secretary of State for International Development, had repeatedly stated that he would not serve in Johnson's government.
+And Secretary of State for International Development Rory Stewart had repeatedly stated that he would not serve in Johnson's government.
 He tweeted an image of a television headline saying that he had resigned, paired with an upside-down smiley face.

 July 24, 2019